powerhousepro69/videoinfox/readme.md

         Note:   -Show All on the Home Screen is recursive.
                 -Show all in -Navigate Tree is one level deep.

-  - Auto save last search result(s) and autoload until deleted.
+  - Auto save last search result(s) and autoload until cleared.
 Defaulted to never save.
 Change in Settings.
   - Check for update on startup and notifity if update is available.
 Download and update in Videoinfox.
   - Play a local file by entering the line number.
 Play single video or autoplay the entire list.
   - See codec, resolution and duration on the playing video.